botwiki/botwiki.org/content/tutorials/making-what_capital/index.md

 As explained earlier, Cloud9 is a browser-based IDE, or [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
 All this means is just that you can use it to write code, and most of the other things, like setting up your working environment and deploying your app to a server will be taken care of for you.

-Cloud9 offers a [free plan](https://c9.io/pricing/public), which offers more than enough for our simple Twitter bot.
+Cloud9 offers a [free plan](https://c9.io/pricing/public), which gives us more than enough for our simple Twitter bot.

 So let's [sign up for our free account](https://c9.io/web/sign-up/free).
 After we fill out all the necessary information, we should land in our Workspaces view.